uhafner/autograding-github-action/README.md

 This GitHub action autogrades projects based on a configurable set of metrics and gives feedback on pull requests (or single commits).
 I use this action to automatically grade student projects in my lectures at the Munich University of Applied Sciences.

-You can see the results of this action in the [example pull request](https://github.com/uhafner/autograding-github-action/pull/297) and the associated [GitHub Checks output](https://github.com/uhafner/autograding-github-action/runs/19411191545).
-Another real-live example is visible in the [pull request](https://github.com/uhafner/java2-assignment1/pull/31) and [checks result](https://github.com/uhafner/java2-assignment1/runs/19411468263) of a fake student PR.
+You can see the results of this action in an [example pull request](https://github.com/uhafner/autograding-github-action/pull/297) and the associated [GitHub Checks output](https://github.com/uhafner/autograding-github-action/runs/19411191545).
+Another real-live example is visible in the [pull request](https://github.com/uhafner/java2-assignment1/pull/31) and [checks result](https://github.com/uhafner/java2-assignment1/runs/19411468263) of a fake student project.

 ![Pull request comment](images/pr-comment.png)